BibleTools

 Numbers 23:10 is one of Balaam's prophecies.
 He is looking out at all of Israel from a height, seeing their vast number, and he has just said that they have been blessed by God.

 He then says, "Let me die the death of the righteous, and let my end be like his!"
 What about his life between this particular time and his own death?
 He did not want to live as the righteous but to die as righteous.
 Put another way, Balaam did not want to live righteously; he only wanted to be considered a righteous man when he died.
 He wanted "heaven" without behaving heavenly while he was alive.
-He was perfectly fine with continuing his trade as a sorceror and even cursing God's people just so that at the very end, he could make a death bed repentance and squeak in between the bars of heaven's gate, so to speak.
+He was perfectly fine with continuing his trade as a sorcerer and even cursing God's people—all he was concerned about was that, at the very end, he could make a death-bed repentance and squeak in between the bars of heaven's gate, so to speak.

-Frankly, the religion of Balaam—his doctrine or teaching, his way of life—was the dominant religion of the time, just as Protestantism is the dominant religion of our time.
+Frankly, the religion of Balaam—his doctrine or teaching, his way of life—was the dominant religion of the time, just as Protestantism is dominant today.
 People then had the same human nature as people do now, and they wanted the best of both worlds.
-They were willing to do whatever they wanted—even to sin grievously—believing that in the end they would still be saved, because what they were doing was not all that bad.
+They were willing to do whatever they wanted—even to sin grievously—believing that in the end they would still be saved, because in their eyes what they were doing was not all that bad.
 They believed God would disregard their behavior.
 Remember, Balaam later advises the Midianites, "Get the Israelites involved in idolatry and sex with the women of Moab."
 A truly righteous individual would never even think of causing others to sin.
 Would God ignore such a thing?

 This is the impression one gets from Balaam.
 He knew what was right, but would not take the responsibility to do it.
 Yet, he wanted all the rewards and blessings that would come from it.